LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

       forward:
         pipeline_variables: true

-Two different versions can have differences between the shared specs tested, you may compare files named ``<MACHINE>-build-and-test.yml`` between the two references.
+Two different versions, indicated by the ``ref:`` item in the example may have differences between the shared specs tested.
+You may also use Git to compare files named ``<MACHINE>-build-and-test.yml`` between the two references.

 .. code-block:: bash